Diabetic Foot Treatment in Bay Harbor Islands & Surfside, FL8

 Proper wound care is essential for diabetic foot health, especially when dealing with ulcers or other open sores.
 We aim to promote healing, prevent infection, and ensure foot health.
 This involves cleaning the wound, applying appropriate dressings, and closely monitoring for signs of infection.
 Timely intervention and professional care can help prevent serious complications, such as gangrene, and ensure that the foot heals properly without long-term damage.

-Along with foot checks, you should wash and dry your feet daily using lukewarm water.
+• Along with foot checks, you should wash and dry your feet daily using lukewarm water.
 It may also be helpful to moisturize your feet a few times a week, especially if they are prone to dryness.
-Please be advised, however, to avoid moisturizing between the toes, as they will not dry properly.
+Please be advised, however, to avoid moisturizing between the toes, as this area will not dry properly.

-In certain severe cases, you can notice a cut, blister, or bruise that is not healing after a few days.
+• In certain severe cases, you may notice a cut, blister, or bruise that is not healing after a few days.
 If this occurs, it is essential to seek the help of a professional.
-Other warning signs include redness, swelling, a callus with dried blood inside, an infection that causes foot discoloration, and an odor.
+Other warning signs include redness, swelling, a callus with dried blood inside, an infection that causes foot discoloration, and an odour.

 If you would like more information on how to maintain healthy feet while living with diabetes, seek the assistance of a podiatrist who can provide you with the tips needed for healthy foot care.
 Dr. Curson offers detailed information about treatment options that best suit your case.